 As you may have seen, most businesses and government institutions are mostly closed due to the ongoing coronavirus/COVID-19 emergency.
-In Cook County, the courts have been closed until April 14, 2020, and could be closed even longer.
+In Cook County, the courts have been closed pending case until April 14, 2020, and could be closed even longer.
 If you were sued by a debt collector or bank, you probably wonder what that means for your case and what you have to do.

 Even though courts are closed, electronic filing is still open to all parties, including plaintiffs (the companies suing you).
 That means that not only can you file your Appearance during this time (we strongly recommend checking the box for a Jury Demand on the Appearance), but debt collectors can file motions for Default Judgment if you don’t file your Appearance by the required deadline.